ChangSu-Choi/Robot-Control-with-Hand-gestures/README.md

 **Step 7 -  Open and follow robot_control_with_hand_gestures.ipynb notebook**

 ## Issues
-if you got TLS block issue when import the sklearn in ipynb, add this
+If you got TLS block issue when import the sklearn in ipynb, add this
 ```python
 import os
 os.environ['LD_PRELOAD']
 ```

 ## Customize
-moving the Robot in real world you should have to change the parameters of Robot movements  for adaptable real world
+Moving the Robot in real world you should have to change the parameters of Robot movements  for adaptable real world
 ```python
 if gesture_joints == 1: # stop
     robot.stop()